johnnykv/heralding/README.rst

 .. |coverage| image:: https://coveralls.io/repos/honeynet/beeswarm/badge.png?brance=master
                        :target: https://coveralls.io/r/honeynet/beeswarm

+Note: This project is not ready for production deployments!

 A honeypot project which provides easy configuration, deployment and managment of honeypots.
 Beeswarm operates by deploying fake end-user systems and services.
 Beeswarm uses these systems to provides IoC (Indication of Compromise) by observing the difference between expected and actual traffic.